fahadfhs/app-20-python-package/README.md

 # Invoicing Python Package

 The Invoicing Python Package is a utility that converts Excel files into PDF invoices.
 This package simplifies the process of creating invoices from structured Excel data.

 ## Features

 - Convert Excel files to PDF invoices with a simple function call.
-- Customizable invoice formatting.
-- Add company name and logo to the PDF.
 - Calculate and display the total sum of the invoice.

 ## Installation